rwedzony/questionnaire-b/README.md

 # README

-This is simple Backend Api for the Questionnaire App purpose.
+This is simple Backend Api for the Questionnaire App- simple app to do custom online questionnaries.

 * Ruby version: 3.0.0